ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 # Manual PMS install on Proxmox

-The section walks you through a manual setup of a Perfect Media Server atop of Proxmox.
-It was written at the start of 2025 and tested against Proxmox v8.3.2.
+This section walks you through a manual setup of a Perfect Media Server on Proxmox.
+It was written at the start of 2025 and tested against Proxmox v8.3.2, and updated in June 2026 against Proxmox v9.2.3.

-By the time you've worked through this section, you should have a functioning system.
+By the end of this section, you will have a functioning system.
 Proxmox will be the base OS, we'll cover the basics of partitioning drives and configuring them to use mergerfs, as well as some other useful stuff like how to setup shares with samba etc.

+By the end of this section, you should have a functioning PMS system with Proxmox as the base OS.
+This guide details drive partitioning, configuring disks with mergerfs, running your first container, and common supporting tasks such as setting up Samba shares.

+!!! info
-For a full rationale of why Proxmox is recommended as the Base OS, please refer to ["Which distro should I pick?"](index.md#which-distro-should-i-pick).
+    For a full rationale of why Proxmox is recommended as the base OS, refer to ["Which distro should I pick?"](index.md#which-distro-should-i-pick).

 ## Base OS installation